sopier/djangobook-Updated-to-1.8/third-edition/chapter_08.rst

 Custom template tags and filters
 ================================

-[TODO - check this section against new code above for relevance]

 Django's template language comes with a wide variety of built-in tags and filters designed to address the